DecisionsDev/odm-container-samples/decisioncenter/README.md

 # Decision Center Samples

-The aim of these tutorials is to provide explanation on how to manage the [Decision Center samples](https://www.ibm.com/docs/en/odm/9.0.0?topic=center-samples) in a kubernetes environment which is different of the ODM on Premise context.
+The aim of these tutorials is to explain on how to manage the [Decision Center samples](https://www.ibm.com/docs/en/odm/9.0.0?topic=center-samples) in a kubernetes environment which is quite different of the ODM on Premise context.
-For several samples, some ODM material (jar, javascript, html, css, configuration files, ...) need to be downloaded on Decision Center :
+For several samples, some ODM materials (jar, javascript, html, css, configuration files, ...) need to be downloaded on Decision Center :
-* We will explain how build the java sample file without the installation of ODM on Premise.
+* We will explain how to build the java sample files without the installation of ODM on Premise.
-* We will explain how to set up an HTTPD file server to download the material on Decision Center.
+* We will explain how to set up an Httpd file server to download the materials on Decision Center.

 We prefer to provide a solution using a file server instead of the former deprecated solution using a PVC because :
 * no need to manage copy on the PV with a cluster access